GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 The Popover API allows you to specify three types of popover which differ in behavior.

 `[popover=auto]/[popover]`:
 - Nesting support.
 This doesn't only mean nested in the DOM either.
 The definition of an ancestral popover is one that is:
   - related by DOM position (child).
-  - related by triggering attributes on child elements such as `popovertoggletarget`, `popovershowtarget`, and so on.
+  - related by triggering attributes on child elements such as `popovertargetaction="toggle"`, `popovertargetaction="show"`, and so on.
   - related by the `anchor` attribute (Under development CSS Anchoring API).
 - Light dismiss.
 - Opening dismisses other popovers that are not [ancestral popovers](https://open-ui.org/components/popover.research.explainer#nearest-open-ancestral-popover).
 Have a play with the demo below that highlights how nesting with ancestral popovers works.
-See how changing some of the `popoverhidetarget`/`popovershowtarget` instances to `popovertoggletarget` changes things.
+See how changing some of the `popovertargetaction="hide"`/`popovertargetaction="show` instances to `popovertargetaction="toggle"` changes things.
 - Light dismissing one dismisses all, but dismissing one in the stack only dismisses those above it in the stack.

 {% Codepen {